 The first two years of this unique Acoustical Engineering degree build a firm grounding in core disciplines that will enable you to make in-roads into answering questions related to sound and vibration and solving a wide range of acoustics problems.
-In years 3 and 4 you can choose advanced options which concern specific applications of acoustics such as electroacoustics, transportation noise, musical instrument acoustics, audio systems and so on.
+In years 3 and 4 you can choose advanced options which concern specific applications of acoustics such as electroacoustics, transportation noise, musical instrument acoustics, audio engineeringf and so on.
 Teaching is generally in small groups and there is a large emphasis on practicals and design work.

 The first year provides a background in acoustics, emphasising the physics and mathematics of acoustics, sound and vibration.

-Both BEng and MEng Acoustical Engineering students undertake a substantial individual project in year 3.
-You can either select a topic from a list proposed by teaching staff or pursue an idea of your own, with appropriate permission and guidance.
+All students also undertake a substantial individual project in year 3.
+This can either be on a topic selected from a list proposed by teaching staff or it could be an idea of your own, with appropriate permission and guidance.
 It is expected that you will spend one third of your time in year 3 on your individual project.
 At the end of year 3 there is an exit award of BEng (Hons) Acoustical Engineering.

 Year 4 (MEng Acoustical Engineering only) features an extensive group design project to solve an industrially focused problem in an area of acoustics.
 You are also required to take a selection of optional modules, the majority of which are at Masters level.

 Please note: This specification provides a concise summary of the main features of the